-Our collaboration with such groups is intended to facilitate and enable the perspectives from the field to be taken on board by the ICC in The Hague, and to encourage the effective participation of victims in proceedings.
+- REDRESS works closely with civil society groups supporting victims in many of the countries under scrutiny by the Court such as Uganda, the DRC, and Libya.
+Our collaboration with these groups enables perspectives from the field to be taken on board by the ICC in The Hague, and to encourages the effective participation of victims in proceedings.